2015–16 Copa Argentina

 The 2015–16 Copa Argentina was the seventh edition of the Copa Argentina, and the fifth since the relaunch of the tournament in 2011.
 The competition began on January 29, 2016.
-Defending champions Boca Juniors were eliminated by Rosario Central in the Quarterfinals.
+Defending champions Boca Juniors were eliminated by Rosario Central in the quarterfinals.
 By winning the competition, River Plate won the right to play in the 2017 Copa Libertadores and the 2016 Supercopa Argentina.

 Teams

-Seventy-five teams took part in this competition: All teams from the Primera División (30); twelve teams of the Primera B Nacional; five from the Primera B Metropolitana, four from the Primera C; two from the Primera D; ten teams from Federal A and twelve (12) from Torneo Federal B.
+The 75 teams that took part in the competition included: all teams from the Primera División (30); twelve teams of the Primera B Nacional; five from the Primera B Metropolitana, four from the Primera C; two from the Primera D; ten teams from Federal A and twelve (12) from Torneo Federal B.